grafana/grafana-operator/docs/docs/proposals/003-grafanaserviceaccount-crd.md

   grafanaServiceAccounts: #Not sure if this is the right place to place it but thats easily fixed when implementing.
     createServiceAccount:
         generateTokenSecret: [true/false] #Will create the k8s-secret with a default name if true.
 Defaults to true.
     accounts: #Since its possible today to have multiple service accounts it should be a list of accounts.
-Open to other placement or renaming of spec.serviceaccounts if its
         - id: grafana-sa
           name: grafana-service-account
           roles: [Viewer/Editor/Admin]